Euxynthetus: Ancient Greek pederastic love

 Young adult Greek men would court teenage boys to become their lovers, and were expected to grant expensive gifts and wisdom to them, in return for their affections.
 In Crete it was customary for the would-be lover to ritually abduct his object of desire with the help of the boy's friends (and the father's approval by necessity), and spend two months hunting and feasting in seclusion, after which he would gift the boy a military garb, an ox and a drinking cup, and several other costly presents later.

 Men's courtship of adolescent boys was a result of the unavailability of women, but those youths themselves could be limited in number or even entirely uninterested in the advances of older men.
 Much like the lover, the beloved also had an etiquette he was expected to follow.
 In some parts of Greece, such as Classical Athens, the beloved should show restraint at first by resisting the ardent lover and present himself as hard to win over, much like women were expected to behave in heterosexual courtships.
 This was done to preserve the younger male's honour and reputation, who would yield at the right time and not show himself as impatient.
 The beloved was expected to give in eventually and not torment the lover for an eternity, at least in the periods and places where those behaviours were part of the norm.

-Andrew Calimach describes the myth as a typical tale of pederastic love of the "hubristic eromenos" structure, also seen in the tales of Narcissus and Timagoras, in both of which the erastes and his conditionless devotion are taken advantage by a self-absorbed eromenos who endangers the life of the would-be suitor due to his arrogance and hubris.
+Andrew Calimach describes the myth as a typical tale of pederastic love of the "hubristic eromenos" structure, also seen in the tales of Narcissus–Ameinias and Meles–Timagoras, in both of which the erastes and his conditionless devotion are taken advantage by a self-absorbed eromenos who endangers the life of the would-be suitor due to his arrogance and hubris.
 These types of myths probably attempted to teach lessons on navigating the sexual relationships between men and teenage boys, and warn youths of the dangers of their pride, cruelty and thoughtfulness.